TritonDataCenter/rfd/rfd/0071/README.md

  * Client-side encryption can be selectively enabled or disabled.
  * Streamable operations can be encrypted or decrypted without changing the API from non-encrypted operations.
  * Retryable operations are not affected by enabling encryption.
- * Encryption is memory efficient.
+ * Encryption algorithms supporting O(1) additional memory per operation are supported.
  * HTTP range requests of ciphertext can be decrypted.
- * Multipart uploads can be encrypted and decrypted.
+ * Objects uploaded through the multipart upload interface can be encrypted and decrypted.
- * Client-side encryption implementation is compatible between all client SDKs.
+ * The schemes for client-side encryption should be compatible between all supported client SDKs.
+Objects encrypted using one SDK can be seamlessly decrypted with other SDKs that support client-side encryption.
+ * The encryption key file formats are compatible between all supported SDKs.
+ * The encryption key default file paths and environment variables are compatible between all supported SDKs.
  * Users of the SDK can select cipher and strength of encryption algorithm used.
- * Metadata is optionally encrypted.
- * Manta jobs can be supplied encryption credentials and operate normally.
+ * Functionality to allow for encrypted metadata is provided.
- * Standardize headers to inform Manta that the object is encrypted.
+ * Standardized headers are set that inform Manta that a given object is encrypted.

 ### Unsupported Operations

 Due to the inherent limitations of client-side encryption, some operations will not be supported.
 The list of operations not supported is as follows:

  * Manta jobs cannot be supported with client-side encrypted objects.
 Clients can of course upload the keys to Manta themselves and import them into jobs as assets if they need to, but there will be no first class support for such operations.
- * Decryption via signed links will not be supported.
+ * Decryption via signed links will not natively be supported by Manta server-side operations.
+A client could still download a signed link and decrypt it themself.
- * Objects contained in the public directory will not be automatically decrypted unless accessed via a client SDK that supports client-side encryption.
+ * Decryption of objects contained in the public directory will not be natively supported by Manta server-side operations.
  * If using a [Authenticated Encryption with Associated Data (AEAD) cipher](https://en.wikipedia.org/wiki/Authenticated_encryption), authentication will not be possible when doing HTTP range requests.

 ### HTTP Headers Used with Client-side Encryption

+The following headers will be added to manta as natively supported headers like `Durability-Level` and not treated from an API perspective as "metadata" (`m-*` parameter).
+The rational behind this is that it is enforcing the contract for consistent behavior between client-side encryption implementations across SDKs.

 #### `Manta-Encrypt-Support`
 In order to give the maintainers of Manta and client SDKs more options when implementing future functionality, we should create a new HTTP metadata header that is supported in Manta outside of user-supplied metadata.
 This header would be used to mark a given objects as being encrypted using client-side encryption.
-One example of how this header could be useful is if we wanted to implement gzip compression in the future, ciphertext doesn't compress well and we would be able to selectively disable compression for encrypted files.
+One example of how this header could be useful is if we wanted to implement gzip compression in the future, ciphertext does not compress well and we would be able to selectively disable compression for encrypted files.
+Another example is that it could be used as a basis for a identifying files that would be candidates for a future migration to server-side encryption.

 ```
 Manta-Encrypt-Support: client